daisy119/Blackjack/README.md

 ![Alt text](images/Gamepic-wide.png)

  Blackjack is a card game in which the objective is to achieve a hand value of 21 or less while surpassing the dealer's hand.
-Players begin by choosing bets range from $2 to $10 and then clicking the "Deal" button.
+Players begin by selecting bets range from $2 to $10 and then clicking the "Deal" button.
 Throughout the game, players can decide to click "Hit" or "Stand" button based on the strength of their current hand.
-Exceeding a hand value of 21 results in a loss for the players.
+Exceeding a hand value of 21 results in a loss.
 Players can click "Play New Game " to restart the game.

- I chose this game because it is a easy game to learn for players.
+## game specific rules
+Ace 1/11 logic
+- If the total sum is 21 or less, the value of an ace is 11.
+- If the total sum is greater than 21, the value of an ace is 1.

+dealer
+- The dealer will continue to draw cards until their hand's total value is 17 or more.

+bet
+- If player wins ,the bet amount will be doubled.
+- If the player loses, player will lose the bet amount

 ## **[Play the game here](https://blackjack-jw-1.netlify.app/)**
 ## **[Planning Material](https://docs.google.com/document/d/1zCzHDkN59MP92njKR-57EgQxe7JwxOUyVAPJTCxpeZE/edit)**